Mated to Mek

 Doug nodded.
 “Have at it.
 We already hacked most of the firewalls.”

 The door whooshed open, and the pod came gliding into the room ahead of Tovik.
-“Told ya’ I could get it working,” the young engineer announced before pausing to ogle the lab equipment.
+“Told ya’ I could get it working,” he announced before pausing to ogle the lab equipment.
 He reached for a hunk of cable dangling from a many-armed contraption that looked uncomfortably like a torture device.
 “Asirpaa!
 What’s this do?”

 “Don’t touch, kid,” Doug said gruffly.